-After lunch I decided I would go with the group taking the more difficult route.
-Which include crossing a number of small bridges where the holes between the planks where sometimes bigger than the bridge itself.
+After lunch, I decided I would go with the group taking the more difficult route, which included crossing a number of small bridges where the holes between the planks were sometimes bigger than the bridge itself.
 Approaching one such bridge at speed through a cloud of dust when braking hard the front washed out and saw me land on the ground hard foot trapped under the bike.
 Later I saw that the hot exhaust had melted through my trousers causing a reasonable size hole.

-So to return to my moment of reflection yes the easier route is in most cases the more obvious path to take however the harder route will providing you with a more experiences in life.
+So to return to my moment of reflection yes the easier route is in most cases the more obvious path to take however the harder route will provide you with more experiences in life.